SoK: Differential Privacies: Quantification of privacy loss (Q)

 Some definitions go further than simply considering a worst-case bound on the privacy loss, or averaging it across the distribution.
 They try to obtain the benefits of $\epsdel$-DP with a smaller $\eps$ which holds in most cases, but control the behavior of the bad cases better than $\epsdel$-DP, which allows for catastrophic privacy loss in rare cases.

-The first attempt to formalize this idea was proposed in~\cite{dwork2016concentrated}, where authors introduce \emph{mean concentrated DP}.
+The first attempt to formalize this idea was proposed in~\cite{dwork2016concentrated}, where the authors introduce \emph{concentrated DP} (later renamed to \emph{mean-concentrated DP} (mCoDP) in~\cite{bun2016concentrated}).
 In this definition, a parameter controls the privacy loss variable globally, and another parameter allows for some outputs to have a greater privacy loss; while still requiring that the difference is smaller than a Gaussian distribution.
-In~\cite{bun2016concentrated} the authors show that it does not verify the post-processing axiom, and proposed another formalization of this idea called \emph{zero-concentrated DP}, which requires that the privacy loss random variable is concentrated around zero.
+In~\cite{bun2016concentrated}, the authors show that this definition does not satisfy the post-processing axiom, and propose another formalization of the same idea called \emph{zero-concentrated DP} (zCoDP)~\cite{bun2016concentrated}, which requires that the privacy loss random variable is concentrated around zero.